EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc..
 Acicular protein bodies are found in the nuclear remnants in the sieve tubes of Hydrophyllaceae.

 The mesocolpium is coarse-reticulate, as in some Boraginaceae (Wagenitz 1992).
 Cronquist (1981) suggested that Hydrophyllaceae lacks nectaries, but nectaries that are either raised and annular or are swellings at the base of the ovary wall are often described (di Fulvio 1997; Hofmann 1999; di Fulvio et al. 1999).
 The various structures so common in the corolla tube at about the level of stamen insertion presumably have something to do with guiding the pollinator to a nectar source.
-The absence of a nucellus in the ovules seems to be common for ovules here (e.g. Berg 2009)
+The absence of a nucellus in the ovules seems to be common here (e.g. Berg 2009).

 For general information, see Hofmann et al. (2016), for wood anatomy, see Carlquist and Eckhart (1984), for embryology, see di Fulvio (1989a, 1993), for seed morphology, see Chuang and Constance (1992), and for chromosomes in Phacelia, see Walden et al. (2014).